top of page

 How does the 183-day rule work internationally?

 Most countries use 183 days as the threshold for statutory tax residency, but the counting method varies.
-Some countries count any partial day, others require an overnight stay.
+Some count any partial day, others require an overnight stay.
 Some use a calendar year, others use a rolling 12-month window or a fiscal year.
 Under the OECD Model Tax Convention, the 183-day test is also a key factor in treaty tie-breaker rules for resolving dual residency.
 You need to know the specific rules for every country where you spend time.

 Can I be a tax resident of two countries at the same time?